state-hiu/osmgeoweek-2016/_posts/plan/0100-01-02-event-guide.md

 Here are helpful tips for organizing an event, from recruiting participants, logistics on the day, to follow up.

-Also, there are even more good ideas for <a href="http://education.nationalgeographic.com/media/file/HowTo_Event_Educators.pdf">event planning shared by National Geographic for Geography Awareness Week</a>, and the <a href="http://wiki.openstreetmap.org/wiki/Mapping_Weekend_Howto">OSM Mapping Weekend HOWTO</a>.
+Also, there are even more good ideas for event planning on the <a href="http://wiki.openstreetmap.org/wiki/Mapping_Weekend_Howto">OSM Mapping Weekend HOWTO</a> wiki page.

 For educators, we are launching <a href="http://teachosm.org/">TeachOSM</a>, guidance for bringing OpenStreetMap into the classroom.